 I am so grateful to have learned to talk about my own feelings.
 After attempting suicide for the first time when I was eleven, I didn’t talk about it again for nearly ten years.
 I felt so utterly alone during those years.
 There was no one I could tell my dirty secret to.
 Twice more I seriously considered it.
 Once I actually got the pills in my mouth, swallowed a few and spit the rest out.
 I felt even more like a coward and a failure for not having the guts to go through with it.

 My husband is rarely active on Facebook, but the other day he was compelled to share a cartoon about toxic masculinity.
-XN has been devoured by toxic masculinity and because it is the only thing that he knows, he tries to transfer this onto Aidan.
-This has caused a lot of heartache already.
-I am comforted to know that Aidan has other male role models who will show him that it is not only ok, but encouraged to show emotion and to admit when he’s sad, scared, nervous, or whatever emotions are perceived to be weak and unmanly.
+XN has been devoured by toxic masculinity and because it is the only thing that he knows, he tries to transfer this onto Liam.
+This has caused a lot of heartaches already.
+I am comforted to know that Liam has other male role models who will show him that it is not only ok but encouraged to show emotion and to admit when he’s sad, scared, nervous, or whatever emotions are perceived to be weak and unmanly.

 I know that I can’t protect my boy from horrible life events, many of which I am sure I will cause, and I can’t prevent him from falling into the black hole of depression.
 What I can do is give him the tools to build a strong sense of who he is and how to cope.
 I can teach him that asking for help is okay and that sharing our most intimate struggles with someone else is one of our greatest gifts.